-JEFFREY A. "JEFF" CLINE, a first-term County Commissioner, is a Williamsport resident.
-Mr. Cline is a graduate of Williamsport High School and Hagerstown Community College, and is a currently seeking a Bachelor of Science degree in Organizational Leadership.
-He has been a realtor since 2003 and is affiliated with Roger Fairbourn Real Estate.
+JEFFREY A. "JEFF" CLINE, a second-term County Commissioner, serves as Vice President of the Board of County Commissioners and is a Williamsport resident.
+He is a graduate of Williamsport High School and Hagerstown Community College, and is currently seeking a Bachelor of Science degree in Organizational Leadership.
+Mr. Cline has been a realtor since 2003 and is affiliated with Roger Fairbourn Real Estate.
 He graduated from the Maryland Association of Realtors' 2008 Leadership Academy and received the Graduate of Realtor Institute (GRI) designation.
 Mr. Cline served on the Williamsport Town Council from 2005 to 2009.